nosajio/writing/the-habit-of-reading-2018-01-22.md

 ## Why does this technique work?
 We are our own biggest hurdle when it comes to not doing what we know we should do.
 Our behaviour patterns are replete with an assortment of fears and anxieties that make it hard to do the things we know we should do, and make it easy to procrastinate.

-When you keep your expectations very low, you won't have any anxiety about the act of reading because you'll know you can live up to your own expectations without any doubt.
+When you keep your expectations very low, you won't get anxious about the act of reading because you'll know you can live up to your own expectations.
 Now it's highly likely you'll actually pick up a book.
-Once the book is open in your hands the hardest part is over.
+Once the book is open in your hands, the hardest part is behind you.

-This method can seem inefficient from a distance because reading a book at one page per day could take a year or more.
+This method can seem inefficient at first because reading a book at one page a day could take a year or more.
 This would be true if it weren't for those days when you read 10x or 20x your goal.
 There's a hidden lottery in this method; some days you'll show up with zeal and surpass your expectations.
 Other days you won't feel like reading at all, so you'll just meet your expectations.

-## Use this throughout your life
+## Use this method throughout your life
-This essay is about reading but it could easily have been about almost any behaviour.
+This essay is about reading but it could easily be about almost any conceivable habit.
 The technique I laid out above is something that I've learned from numerous books and podcasts.

-**Sources include:**
+There's some links below:

+- [The Power of Habit [book]](https://www.amazon.co.uk/Power-Habit-Why-What-Change/dp/1847946240).
+- [Jordan Peterson on Goals, Scheduling, Negotiating & Friendship [video]](https://www.youtube.com/watch?v=NLVUXbdqjUw)
-Tim ferris & Tim urban podcast
+- [Tim ferris & Tim urban [Podcast]](https://tim.blog/2017/11/30/managing-procrastination-predicting-the-future-and-finding-happiness/)
-Power of Habit book
-Prof J Peterson video on habits